Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 > _An optimal decision sequence has the property that, regardless of the initial state and decision, the remaining decisions must form an optimal sequence for the resulting state._

-In other words, if you have an optimal path (or decision sequence) from stage 1 to N, then for any intermediate stage iii, the remaining sequence from iii to NNN must also be optimal given the state at stage iii.
+In other words, if you have an optimal path (or decision sequence) from stage 1 to N, then for any intermediate stage i, the remaining sequence from i to N must also be optimal given the state at stage i.

 This principle underpins the recursive structure of the DP formulation.